heroku/lein-heroku/README.md

 This plugin is used to deploy Clojure applications directly to Heroku without pushing to a Git repository.
 This is can be useful when deploying from a CI server or when the Leiningen build is complex.

+## Requirements

+Your application must be built as an [uberjar](https://github.com/technomancy/leiningen/blob/master/doc/TUTORIAL.md#uberjar).

 ## Using the Plugin

 Add the following to your `project.clj` file: